dstackai/dstack/docs/blog/posts/h100-mi300x-inference-benchmark.md

 ### Lambda

 [Lambda :material-arrow-top-right-thin:{ .external }](https://lambdalabs.com/){:target="_blank"} sponsored this benchmark with credits for on-demand 8x H100 instances.
 We’re truly thankful for their support.

-For top-tier cloud compute with NVIDIA GPUs, Lambda Labs is an excellent choice.
+For top-tier cloud compute with NVIDIA GPUs, Lambda is an excellent choice.
 Once set up, you can easily provision compute, manage clusters, and orchestrate your AI workloads using `dstack`.